All full-time sophomores, juniors, and seniors graduating in the Spring are eligible provided that they:

 The stipend is $4,000.
 Students are paid 3 times over the course of the 10-week program.
 Unfortunately direct deposit is not available.

 Are housing and travel provided?

-Housing is available to all students at the University of Pennsylvania dorms.
+Free housing is available to all students.
 Need-based travel awards may be requested and will be distributed based on availability.